opensourcehacker/sevabot/README.rst

 Sevabot can

-# run any scripts and executable on the server.
+* run any UNIX scripts and executable on the server and output the result to Skype chat

-# delegate messages from external services to Skype chat over HTTP interface
+* delegate messages from external services to Skype chat over HTTP interface

 Here are some examples